 Peacock is also the exclusive home for all things WWE, meaning that signing up for a Premium Peacock plan allows you to watch WWE events without PPV fees.
 So whether you want to rewatch your favorite match or watch a documentary about your favorite wrestlers, the platform has you covered.
 Here's some of the best WWE-related content you'll find.

-50 Greatest (WWE Network)
+Rivalries (WWE Network)

-Camp WWE (WWE Network)
+Ruthless Aggression (WWE Network)

 Comedy series on Peacock